 In general, having a cancer diagnosis puts patients at risk for blood clots, but blood clots are not common.
 Deep vein thrombosis (DVT) is a blood clot found in one of the major deep veins of the lower legs, thighs or pelvis.
-Blood clots block circulation through these veins, which carries blood from the lower body back to the heart.
+Blood clots block circulation through these veins, which carry blood from the lower body back to the heart.

-When a DVT breaks loose and travels through the bloodstream to the lung, it becomes a pulmonary embolus (PE).
-This is a serious and life-threatening complication.
-Prevention is needed to stop a blood clot from becoming a serious and life-threatening complication.
+When a DVT breaks loose and travels through the bloodstream to the lung, it becomes a pulmonary embolus.
+This is a serious and life-threatening complication and needs to be prevented.